lambdaclass/riak_core_tutorial/README.md

 is: the vnode distribution can change if a physical node is added to the cluster or goes down.

+You can find a more detailed demonstration of consistent hashing [here](http://blog.carlosgaldino.com/consistent-hashing.html).

 ### 1. Setup

 In this tutorial we'll build an in-memory, distributed key/value